Simplicity Mode: Engaged

 With regard to apps that have access to confidential information, you should investigate all layers of data sharing.

-With regard to Regarding apps that have access to confidential information, you should investigate all layers of data sharing.
+With regard to Regarding apps that have with access to confidential information, you should investigate all layers of data sharing.

 With regard to As for apps that have access to confidential information, you should investigate all layers of data sharing.